-The main differences arise in the \emph{normalisation} of the dust and, to a lesser extent, radio emission.
-In the mid-IR and far-IR, NGC~3521 is systematically brighter than the scaled Milky Way template, with stronger PAH features and a higher far-IR peak.
-This indicates more intense or centrally concentrated dust heating and a higher dust luminosity at the present epoch.
-At longer wavelengths, the radio continuum of NGC~3521 lies modestly above the scaled Milky Way SED over most of the radio cm range, again consistent with somewhat enhanced recent star formation and associated non-thermal emission, even though the agreement at 28~MHz indicates that the two galaxies remain broadly comparable in their low-frequency radio output.
+The difference in the UV ranges is also due to the differing amounts of dust in the models of NGC 3521 and the MW.
+More dust attenuates stellar radiation, which in turn lowers the overall continuum of NGC 3521 relative to the Milky Way SED.
+At longer wavelengths, the radio continuum of NGC~3521 lies modestly above the scaled Milky Way SED over most of the radio cm range, again consistent with somewhat enhanced recent star formation and associated non-thermal emission.
+Even though the agreement at 28~MHz indicates that the two galaxies remain broadly comparable in their low-frequency radio output.

-So, we may confidently count NGC 3521 as a near twin of the Milky Way, not only in their rotation curves \citep{McGaugh2016} and metallicity \citep{Pilyugin2023} but in their SEDs too.
-This result also allows us to strengthen the suggestion \citep{Vavilova2022} that SEDs can be considered as an additional indicator for the search for MWAs.
+So, we may confidently count NGC~3521 as a near twin of the Milky Way, not only in its morphological type, structural parameters isolation and weak/absent nuclear activity \citep{Vavilova2024, Kompaniiets2025}, rotation curve \citep{McGaugh2016} and metallicity \citep{Pilyugin2023}, but also in its UV--to--radio SED shape and global properties (SFR, $M_\star$, $M_{\rm dust}$) within the expected scatter for Milky Way parameters.
+This result also supports our suggestion \citep{Vavilova2022} that SED shape, together with these global parameters, can serve as an additional indicator in the search for MW twins.